joshday/OnlineStats.jl/doc/Stochastic Gradient Methods.md

 `start` (keyword)   | starting value for β.
 Defaults to zeros.

-The model argument to specifies both the link function and loss function to be used.
+The model argument specifies both the link function and loss function to be used.
 Options are:

 - `L1Regression()`
     - Linear model using absolute loss.
 This minimizes `vecnorm(y - X*β, 1)` with respect to β.